aptise/peter_sslers/docs/README_DEVELOPMENT.md

 README DEVELOPMENT
 ================================

+## install with testing extras

+Instead of a normal pip install...

+	pip install -e .

+Make sure to install the testing extras

+	pip install -e .[testing]

+## Configuration

 For (most) testing and (all) development you need to follow a few initial steps.

 1. Configure the `environment.ini` to use a custom CA